 2.3.
 Mathematical model

 Combined with physical experiments, the diffusion model of CO2 in saturated polymer solution cores was developed.
-The geometry of the diffusion model is shown as the reaction kettle in Figure 1.
+The geometry of the diffusion model is shown as the reaction kettle in Fig. 1.
 The Stokes-Brinkman equation was used to explain the flow velocity and pressure fluctuations of fluids in porous media, taking into account the properties of fluid diffusion variation in permeable columnar cores.
-It describes the double diffusion phenomenon caused by the joint heat-mass transfer.
-The properties of CO2 compressibility influence causing variable density were considered, and Eqs.
-1, 2 were solved by gas equation of state.
+It describes the double diffusion phenomenon caused by joint heat-mass transfer.
+The properties of CO2 compressibility influencing variable density were considered, and Eqs.
+2, 3 were solved by the gas equation of state.

-(1)

 (2)

-c （3）
+(3)

+Where μ is the dynamic viscosity of the fluid, kg/(m·s); u is the velocity vector, m/s, ρ is the density of the fluid, kg/m, p is the pressure, Pa;

+ɛ is the porosity, k is the permeability of the porous medium, m2, and the mass source, Qm, accounts for mass deposit and mass creation within the domains.
+The mass exchange is assumed to occur at zero velocity. is the viscous part of the stress.
+The Maxwell-Stefan diffusion model was used to describe the diffusion process of CO2 molecules in porous media.
+The mass conservation equation for substance i was calculated using the Eq.
+4.

+(4)

 is the mass fraction of substance i, Ri is the reaction rate expression, mol/(m3·s).

-The relative mass flux within a porous medium was calculated based on the following equation:
+The relative mass flux within a porous medium was calculated based on the Eq.
+5.

-（4）
+(5)